Interelos Program for Rural Education

 - labor risk prevention: should guide which measures should be taken by schools to minimize their labor risks, regularly assess whether prevention actions are being carried out correctly and analyze whether the risk to which each school is exposed is within acceptable parameters

 - prevention of risk of non-payment of agreements: should guide which measures should be taken by schools so that they do not cause an interruption in transfers of funds from agreements by schools

 - Litigation: represent the company in case of labor lawsuits and in collection actions in case of delays or default of transfers of agreements

 Relationship with Fundo Future

-the endowment Future was created as a result of this articulation with the EFAs, initially for two schools in Amapá, but with the aim of expanding operations to other schools in Brazil, bringing the strengthening of education in the countryside while building paths for their financial sustainability.
+the endowment Future was created as a result of this articulation with the EFAs, initially for two schools in Amapá, but with the aim of expanding its activities to other schools in Brazil, bringing the strengthening of rural education while building paths for their financial sustainability.

 In this context, it is proposed to implement a front aimed at defining the events that generate the need to interact with Fundo Future and how each type of interaction should be.

 At first, the events that need interaction with Future are: